sapsey19/AdvPy-sapsey/README.md

 ## Assignments
   - Hangman
     - Simple Hangman game.
 Selects a random word from a list of ~30.
-Word is shown as dashes('-'), when a player correctly guesses a letter, that letter/letters are revealed.
+Word is shown as dashes('-').
+When a player correctly guesses a letter, that letter(s) are revealed.
 Prints out ascii art for each stage of the game.

 ## Labs